 Sea Shepherd X CICI: Defending turtles in the Conflict Islands

-For the second year in a row, Sea Shepherd is helping to defend vulnerable turtles in Papua New Guinea in partnership with Conflict Islands Conservation Initiative (CICI).
+For the second year in a row, Sea Shepherd has helped to defend vulnerable turtles in Papua New Guinea in partnership with Conflict Islands Conservation Initiative (CICI).

 The Conflict Islands is a pristine tropical island atoll in Papua New Guinea (PNG) made up of 21 coral islands.
 These picturesque islands provide an important nesting site for critically endangered Hawksbill Turtles and endangered Green Turtles, both of which are extremely vulnerable to illegal poachers and the increasing environmental threat of marine plastic pollution.
 Sadly, neither species are protected under PNG law.